britram/taps-transports/draft-ietf-taps-transports-06.md

 settings? what must the transport layer decide based on network characteristics?]

-- connection-oriented bidirectional communication using three-way handshake connection setup with feature negotiation and an explicit distinction between passive and active open.
-This implies both unicast addressing and a guarantee of return routability.
+- Connection-oriented bidirectional communication using three-way handshake connection setup with feature negotiation and an explicit distinction between passive and active open: This implies both unicast addressing and a guarantee of return routability.
-- single stream-oriented transmission.
-The stream abstraction atop the datagram service provided by IP is implemented by dividing the stream into segments.
+- Single stream-oriented transmission: The stream abstraction atop the datagram service provided by IP is implemented by dividing the stream into segments.
-- limited control over segment transmission scheduling (Nagle's algorithm).
-This allows for delay minimization in interactive applications.
+- Limited control over segment transmission scheduling (Nagle's algorithm): This allows for delay minimization in interactive applications by preventing the transport to add additional delays (by deactivating Nagle's algorithm).
-- port multiplexing, with application-to-port mapping during connection setup.
-Note that in the presence of network address and port translation (NAPT), TCP ports are in effect part of the endpoint address for forwarding purposes.
+- Port multiplexing, with application-to-port mapping during connection setup: Note that in the presence of network address and port translation (NAPT), TCP ports are in effect part of the endpoint address for forwarding purposes.
-- full reliability based on ack-based loss detection and retransmission.
-Loss is sensed using duplicated acks ("fast retransmit"), which places a lower bound on the delay inherent in this approach to reliability.
+- Full reliability using (S)ACK- and RTO-based loss detection and retransmissions: Loss is sensed using duplicated ACKs ("fast retransmit"), which places a lower bound on	the delay inherent in this approach to reliability.
+The retransmission timeout determines the upper bound on the delay (expect if also exponential back-off is performed).
+The use of selective acknowlegdements further reduces the latency for retransmissions if multiple packets are lost during one congestion event.
-- error detection based on a checksum covering the network and transport headers as well as payload.
-Packets that are detected as corrupted are dropped, relying on the reliability mechanism to retransmit them.
+- Error detection based on a checksum covering the network and transport headers as well as payload: Packets that are detected as corrupted are dropped, relying on the reliability mechanism	to retransmit them.
-- window-based flow control, with receiver-side window management and signaling of available window.
-Scaling the flow control window beyond 64kB requires the use of an optional feature, which has performance implications in environments where this option is not supported.
+- Window-based flow control, with receiver-side window management and signaling of available window: Scaling the flow control window beyond 64kB requires the use of an optional feature,	which has performance implications in environments where this option is not supported; this can be the case either if the receiver does not implement window scaling or if a network node on the path strips the window scaling option.
-- window-based congestion control reacting to loss, delay, retransmission timeout, or an explicit congestion signal (ECN).
-Most commonly used is a loss signal from the reliability component's retransmission mechanism.
+-  Window-based congestion control reacting to loss, delay, retransmission timeout, or an explicit congestion signal (ECN): Most commonly used is a loss signal from the reliability component's retransmission mechanism.
 TCP reacts to a congestion signal by reducing the size of the congestion window; retransmission timeout is generally handled with a larger reaction than other signals.

 ## Multipath TCP (MPTCP)